The Political Economy of American Tech Companies Since 2008

 To Sum Up

 Since the Global Financial Crisis of 2008, many rich people have money which they don’t know what to do with.
 Startup founders appeal to them with a line of patter saying why their company will be as big as Google if they just invest now.
 Investors give the founders money, and the founders have to spend it to support their story about how their company will grow.
 A few companies such as Amazon or Twitter use these funds to survive long enough and grow big enough that they become profitable.
-But until they do, the actions of these companies are not driven by the capitalist logic of cost and revenue, but the court sophist’s logic of finding the right words to get the powerful man to give you some of his toys.
+But until they do, the actions of these companies are not driven by the capitalist logic of cost and revenue, but the court sophist’s logic of finding the right words to get the powerful man to lend you some of his toys.
 Behaving like a responsible business governed by proffit and loss would make it hard to borrow that money (and the faster they spend the previous loan, the sooner they need to borrow another).
 If you think of these companies like you think about the local department store, you will never understand them.

 (written 20 November 2022 after seeing people confused by the finances of companies like Twitter; the parallels with cryptocurrency I leave as an exercise for the reader)